rails/rails/guides/source/engines.md

 This line mounts the engine at the path `/blorgh`, which will make it accessible through the application only at that path.

-In the test directory there is the `test/integration` directory, where integration tests for the engine should be placed.
+Inside the test directory there is the `test/integration` directory, where integration tests for the engine should be placed.
 Other directories can be created in the `test` directory as well.
-For example, you may wish to create a `test/models` directory for your models tests.
+For example, you may wish to create a `test/models` directory for your model tests.

 Providing engine functionality
 ------------------------------

 The engine that this guide covers provides posting and commenting functionality and follows a similar thread to the [Getting Started Guide](getting_started.html), with some new twists.

-### Generating a post resource
+### Generating a Post Resource

 The first thing to generate for a blog engine is the `Post` model and related controller.
 To quickly generate this, you can use the Rails scaffold generator.